 10 days | From $ 5389

-3. Kyoto City Map – Map Guide for Getting Around Kyoto
+3. Kyoto Railway Map – Map Guide for Getting Around Kyoto

 Kyoto's city map makes it easy to navigate between its major districts: Gion, Arashiyama, Higashiyama, and Central Kyoto.
 Thanks to the city's grid layout and reliable bus and subway systems, sightseeing is simple, whether you're visiting temples or shopping along Shijo Street.